ActiveDbSoft/active-query-builder-3-asp-net-samples-csharp/README.md

 - MVC demo project
 - Client-side JavaScript rendering project
 - Custom server-side objects storage demo project

-Note: **ASP.NET Core demo projects** require the special setup of your development environment, so they are out of the scope of this repository.
-Please download the full Active Query Builder installation package and find them in the "%USERPROFILE%\Documents\Active Query Builder 3 ASP.NET Examples\AspNetCoreSamples.sln" solution.

 The Client-side JavaScript rendering project additionally includes the **React**, **Webpack** and **Electron** demo projects.
 Their Readme files can be found in appropriate subfolders inside the "JavaScript/Sctipts" folder.